FAQ icon

 Ann Arbor, Michigan 48109-1259

-In addition to her work on books for young readers, she has published widely on race, discourse, and interaction in classrooms and digital environments.
-In conjunction with the National Writing Project, Amy Stornaiuolo (Penn GSE), Elyse Eidman-Aadahl (NWP), and Sarah Levine (Stanford), she is a co-principal investigator on a major James S. McDonnell Foundation Teachers as Learners grant, the Digital Discourse Project (DDP), a longitudinal collaborative inquiry into how partnering teacher consultants studied their own discourse practices with data and platforms as they facilitated online discussions during and after the COVID-19 era.
-She is also conducting empirical, digital, and archival research for her next monograph, The Shadow Book: Reading Slavery, Fugitivity, and Liberation in Children's Books and Media, which will focus on how traumatic historical events such as slavery in the teaching of literature are introduced through children's picturebooks, popular media, and the social Web.
+In addition to her extensive work on books and media for young readers, she has published widely on race, discourse, and interaction in classrooms and digital environments.
+She is a co-principal investigator on a major James S. McDonnell Foundation Teachers as Learners grant, the Digital Discourse Project (DDP), a longitudinal collaborative inquiry into how partnering teacher consultants in Philadelphia and Denver studied their own discourse practices with data and platforms as they facilitated online discussions during and after the COVID-19 era.
+A former Detroit Public Schools teacher and National Academy of Education/Spencer Foundation Postdoctoral Fellow, she served as co-editor of Research in the Teaching of English from 2018 to 2023.

 Selected Publications